debops/debops/docs/ansible/roles/debops.php/upgrade.rst

 -------------------------------------------

-- You might want to update all of the playbooks that use ``debops.php`` role to include debops.apt_preferences_ role dependency (see the example playbook).
+- You might want to update all of the playbooks that use ``debops.php`` role to include :ref:`debops.apt_preferences` role dependency (see the example playbook).
 This is not strictly necessary if you don't use the ``packages.sury.org`` repository, but it's recommended for consistency and portability.